Reclaim forgotten cash

 You don't need to pay to reclaim lost accounts...

 There's absolutely no need to pay anyone to do this.
 A growing number of companies offer to track down your old assets for a fee.
 IGNORE THEM.
-It can easily be done by yourself without forking out any cash.
-Also be wary of giving out your details to anyone claiming to be able to help you trace lost accounts, as it could be a scam.
+You can usually easily do it yourself without forking out any cash.
+Be wary of giving out your details to anyone claiming to be able to help you trace lost accounts, as it could be a scam.

-Depending on the type of product your assets are in – current accounts, savings, pensions, or various investments – a selection of organisations provide facilities to help search for unclaimed accounts, many of which can be done quickly and at no cost online.
+Depending on the type of product your assets are in – current accounts, savings, pensions, or various investments – a selection of organisations can help you to search for unclaimed accounts, often quickly and for free online.

-He followed the advice and after a few months managed to locate his old pension provider, who were now Aviva.
-After a few calls with them they found an old work pension which he had stopped paying into during the 1990s.
+After a few months, he managed to locate his old pension provider and a few calls later he'd found an old work pension which he'd stopped paying into during the 1990s.
+Richard wrote to us in April 2023:

 I just wanted to thank Martin and the team for advice in locating lost pensions.
 I followed the advice and after a few months managed to locate my old pension provider, who were now Aviva.